Demographic history of Karachi

 The demographic history of Karachi of Sindh, Pakistan.
-The city of Karachi grew from a small fishing village to a megacity in last 175 years.
+The city of Karachi grew from a small fishing village to a megacity in the last 175 years.

 The Late Palaeolithic and Mesolithic sites found by Karachi University team on the Mulri Hills, in front of Karachi University Campus, constitute one of the most important archaeological discoveries made in Sindh during the last fifty years.
 The last hunter-gatherers, who left abundant traces of their passage, repeatedly inhabited the Hills.
 Some twenty different spots of flint tools were discovered during the surface surveys.

 Karachi was known to the ancient Greeks by many names: Krokola, the place where Alexander the Great camped to prepare a fleet for Babylonia after his campaign in the Indus Valley; Morontobara (probably Manora island near Karachi harbour) whence Alexander's admiral Nearchus set sail; and Barbarikon, a port of the Bactrian kingdom.
 It was later known to the Arabs as Debal from where Muhammad bin Qasim led his conquering force into South Asia in AD 712.

-Karachi was reputedly founded as "Kolachi" by Baloch tribes from Balochistan and Makran, who established a small fishing community in the area.
+Karachi was reputedly founded as "Kolachi" by Med tribes from Makran, who established a small fishing community in the area.
 Descendants of the original community still live in the area on the small island of Abdullah Goth, which is located near the Karachi Port.
-The original name "Kolachi" survives in the name of a well-known Karachi locality named Mai Kolachi in Balochi.
+The original name "Kolachi" survives in the name of a well-known Karachi locality named Mai Kolachi in Sindhi.
 Mirza Ghazi Beg, the Mughal administrator of Sindh, is among the first historical figures credited for the development of coastal Sindh (consisting of regions such as the Makran coast and the Indus delta), including the cities of Thatta, Bhambore and Karachi.
 The ancient names of Karachi included: Krokola, Barbarikon, Nawa Nar, Rambagh, Kurruck, Karak Bander, Auranga Bandar, Minnagara, Kolachi, Morontobara, Kolachi-jo-Goth, Banbhore, Debal, Barbarice and Kurrachee.

 In the seventeenth century, Karak Bander was a small port on the Arabian Sea on the estuary of the Hub River, 40 km west of present-day Karachi.
 It was a transit point for the South Asian-Central Asian trade.
 The estuary silted up due to heavy rains in 1728 and the harbour could no longer be used.
 As a result, the merchants of Karak Bander decided to relocate their activities to what is today known as Karachi.
 Trade increased between 1729 and 1839 because of the silting up of Shahbandar and Keti Bandar (important ports on the Indus River) and the shifting of their activities to Karachi.